-Outstanding graduates are invited to apply for the winter semester WS2021/2022.
-Extended Application Deadline is September 15, 2021!
+Outstanding graduates are invited to apply for the summer semester SS2022.
+Application Deadline is February 28, 2022!

 Minimum grade requirement is a Bachelor’s degree with above-average success (at least straight B-) in Integrated Life Sciences, Physics, Mathematics, Biology, Biomathematics, Biophysics, or similar.
 The master program is particularly aimed at graduates with a strong interest in interdisciplinary biological questions.

 Please note that in the German grading system 1.0 (straight A) is the best mark.
 For more information on the conversion of grades please check “Modified Bavarian Formula” within our application instructions.

 The application and the admission procedures are organized in several steps.

 *** Students of the Bachelor program in Integrated Life Sciences have to follow the instructions of Step 2, only. ***